An app that harnesses the unused processing electricity of idling mobile telephones has become aware of anti-cancer molecules in various ingredients.

 “The next step is to apply AI technologies to discover the impact that specific combinations of medicine and food-based molecules ought to have on people.”

-“There’s properly proof that you may lessen your most cancers chance by consuming extra meals excessive in fiber, like fruit and veg, and cutting down on processed and red meat, and high-calorie foods and drink.”
+“There’s proper proof that you may lessen your most cancers chance by consuming extra meals excessive in fiber, like fruit and veg, and cutting down on processed and red meat, and high-calorie foods and drink.”

 The app is a partnership between Imperial College London and the Vodafone Foundation.
 The findings have been posted in Nature.